ReadingsManaging Risk in Farming: Concepts, Research, and Analysis

 Ag Risk Education Library.
 Online source of educational and research materials related to risk management from the University of Minnesota Extension Service.

-Northeast Center for Risk Management Education.
+Northeast Extension Risk Management Education Center.
 Risk management education information and contacts for States in the Northeast region.

 Pacific Northwest Risk Management Education Project.
 Risk management educational materials and university contacts for States in the Pacific Northwest region.